-At December 31, 2022, holding all other variables constant, a \$0.10 strengthening or weakening of the Canadian dollar against the U.S. dollar would have decreased or increased net income attributable to shareholders by \$1 million (2021 - decreased or increased by \$5 million).
+At December 31, 2023, holding all other variables constant, a \$0.10 strengthening or weakening of the Canadian dollar against the U.S. dollar would have decreased or increased net income attributable to shareholders by \$23 million (2022 - decreased or increased by \$1 million) and would have decreased or increased other comprehensive income by \$1 million (2022 - nil).
 This sensitivity analysis excludes translation risk associated with the translation of subsidiaries that have a different functional currency to the functional currency of the Company and financial instruments denominated in the functional currency in which they are transacted and measured.
+As a result, the impact to other comprehensive income reflects only the sensitivity relating to the foreign exchange cash flow hedges.